Fargo, North Dakota

 Schedule a free care consultation at your convenience.

-See how our agency can assist loved ones at home who have been diagnosed
+See how our memory care agency can assist loved ones at home who have been diagnosed

 The First Stages of Alzheimer's Disease

 Having a loved one diagnosed with Alzheimer's disease is often hard for family members to take in.
 It takes time for most people to accept this diagnosis and come to terms with the fact that your loved one's condition will steadily decline.
-Once everyone has come to terms with what is going to happen to their loved one, the next step is to do a little research to help everyone understand what they should expect in the coming years.
+Once everyone has come to terms with what is going to happen to their loved one, the next step is to do a little research to help everyone understand what they should expect in the coming years for in-home dementia care.

 In the early stages of Alzheimer's disease, the level of dementia is usually minimal.
 Your loved one might have trouble with their short-term memory, organizing their lives, and making plans for their future.
 At this stage of their condition, they are unlikely to need a professional caregiver, but there are a few long-term dementia care plans you need to start putting into action.
 Among these are: